eulphean/Locus/README.md

-# WatchingYouWatchingMe
+# Bloom
-This is a repo for a pending project since last year that I intend to finally finish right now.
+This is the generative web simulation for the inspiration.